Trishan97/Trishan-Vassan-KZA-Test-Automation-Challenge/README.md

 <br />

-# How to run Tests
+# How to Setup Repo and run Tests

 Once the Repo has been successfully cloned these steps can be used to set up the tests and execute them locally